 Liz Earle MBE

-Our Patrons Liz Earle, Phil Howard and André Villas-Boas play an important role in Ace Africa by helping us raise awareness of our programmes in Africa and by supporting our work in a number of different ways.
+Our three Patrons Liz Earle MBE, Phil Howard and André Villas-Boas play an important role in Ace Africa by helping us raise awareness of our programmes and by supporting our work in a number of different ways.
+Our thanks and gratitude for all they do.

 Liz Earle MBE